-While various degree of poverty can bee seen around the streets of Cairo, even many locals seem to turn their faces when you mention one place in particular: Manshiyat Naser, or commonly known as Garbage City.
+While various degrees of poverty can be seen around the streets of Cairo, even many locals seem to turn their faces when you mention one place in particular: Manshiyat Naser, or commonly known as Garbage City.

-Garbage City is a slum settlement at the base of Mokattam Hill on the outskirts of Cairo, and inhabited by the Coptic Christians.
+Garbage City is a slum settlement at the base of Mokattam Hill on the outskirts of Cairo and inhabited by the Coptic Christians.
 This was the first place I got to experience out of all Cairo.
-Right after I arrived to Egypt, I managed to meet with Jaime, Breakaway Backpacker, and we both agreed that we had to see Garbage City.
+Right after I arrived in Egypt, I managed to meet with Jaime, Breakaway Backpacker, and we both agreed that we had to see Garbage City.
 And so we did.

 Outside of the economic logistics, there were a few interesting features that stood out.
 While minute in size, I found interesting how you could see the Christian cross built with bricks right on the façade of many buildings.
 A sign that this place is indeed Christian, and even though the Muslim population has grown in the past few years, it will always be identified as a Christian slum.